-Getting out in the sun and enjoying a barbecue or picnic is an essential part of summer goodness, but health experts caution that between gabbing with your friends and fam and going for a dip in the lake, you should be keeping an eye on your food to help prevent foodborne illnesses from ruining your fun.
-Keeping yourself (and your loved ones!) safe from food poisoning at outdoor events requires a little more skill than protecting foods that are laid out indoors, but don't worry — with some basic knowledge and a steady eye on the clock, you can keep your summer food poisoning free.
+Enjoying a barbecue out in the sun is an essential part of summer, but health experts caution that you need to keep an eye on your crabcakes to prevent foodborne illnesses from ruining your fun.
+Keeping yourself safe from food poisoning at outdoor events requires a little more skill than protecting a spread indoors, but with some basic knowledge and a steady eye on the clock, you can keep your summer food-poisoning free.

-Dr. Luther A. Bartelt, a professor at the UNC School of Medicine, tells Bustle that food is inherently at risk if it's outside of a storage environment, which of course means foodborne illnesses can occur year-round, anywhere and anytime food is not kept at a safe temperature.
-But because picnics and barbecues are generally held in hot weather, often in direct sunlight, food outside in the summer is very at-risk to grow bacteria that can lead to food poisoning.
+Dr. Luther A. Bartelt, M.D., a professor at the UNC School of Medicine, tells Bustle that food is inherently at risk if it's outside of a storage environment, which of course means foodborne illnesses can occur year-round, anywhere and anytime food is not kept at a safe temperature.
+But because picnics and barbecues are generally held in hot weather, often in direct sunlight, your platter of fruit salad is very at-risk to grow bacteria that can lead to food poisoning.

-If the idea of clock-watching while you're trying to enjoy yourself at an outdoor event stresses you out, set an alarm on your phone or even grab a cute oven timer and set it out with the food so it'll go off when it's time to put food away.
+If the idea of clock-watching while you're trying to enjoy yourself at an outdoor event stresses you out, set an alarm on your phone or an old-school oven timer to go off when it's time to put food away.
 Make sure you know what the temperature is going to be outside, and when it's possible, keep your food out of the sun.
 And for events where you're not close to a fridge, a cooler full of ice is going to be your BFF.

 The CDC has a list of safe internal temperatures for meats, which includes 145 degrees Fahrenheit for whole cuts of beef, pork, veal and lamb, 165 degrees for all poultry, and 145 degrees for fish.